freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 This single command will fire up all the services, including the API server and the client applications available for you to work on.

 > [!NOTE]
 > Once ready, open a web browser and **visit <http://localhost:8000>**.
-If the app loads, congratulations – you're all set!
+If the app loads, sign in.
+Congratulations – you're all set!
 You now have a copy of freeCodeCamp's entire learning platform running on your local machine.

 > [!TIP]
 > The API Server serves APIs at `http://localhost:3000`.
 The Gatsby app serves the client application at `http://localhost:8000`

-> If you visit <http://localhost:3000/explorer> you should see the available APIs.
+> While you are logged in, if you visit <http://localhost:3000/explorer> you should see the available APIs.

+> [!WARNING]
+> Clearing your cookies or running `npm run seed:certified-user` will log you out, and you will have to sign in again.

 ## Sign in with a local user